grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Now I get it.
 So how about the `Any.Besides()` and `Any.Of()`?
 What do they do?

-**Johnny:** They are methods from a small utility library I'm using when writing unit-level Specifications. `Any.Besides()` returns any value from enumeration besides the one passed as an argument.
-Hence, the call `Any.Besides(DigitKeys.Zero)` means "any of the values contained in DigitKeys enumeration, but not DigitKeys.Zero".
+**Johnny:** They are methods from a small utility library I'm using when writing unit-level Specifications. `Any.OtherThan()` returns any value from enumeration besides the one passed as an argument.
+Hence, the call `Any.OtherThan(DigitKeys.Zero)` means "any of the values contained in DigitKeys enumeration, but not DigitKeys.Zero".

 The `Any.Of()` is simpler -- it just returns any value in an enumeration.